Lakshmi Purana: Social commentary

 The text is described as a native precursor to feminism in India, describing the social structures and gender inequality persisting in the society.
 It is also a protest against male hegemony, with a cast where the male characters of the higher castes are vilified and females of the lower castes are glorified.
 The text is reminiscent of the rural countryside of Odisha, where both men and women work together in the fields for paddy cultivation without discrimination.
 It also serves as a guideline for Hindu women to perform their duties and responsibilities in an honest manner, represented by the scene where Lakshmi gives up her jewellery, but not her marital accessories, since she is still a loving wife.
 Most of the aspects of the text are atypical of the actual Puranas, where some of the most common imageries of Lakshmi are of her massaging the feet of Vishnu, acknowledging him as supreme.
-As a piece of literature, it suggests that social change is best brought about by promoting empathy to the more fortunate and by still treating them with respect so that inequality could be fought with love rather than hatred.
+As a piece of literature, it suggests that social change is best brought about by promoting empathy to the more unfortunate and by still treating them with respect so that inequality could be fought with love rather than hatred.